 Now, assume the maximal isospin breaking for the two Higgs doublets, where $c_0/c_2 \to 0$, and the soft enough $U(1)_A$/$Z_2$ breaking, by taking $c_1/c_2 \ll 1$.
-Then, one may integrate out the heavy Higgs doublet $H_2$ to get the solution for the equation of motion, $H_2 \approx - (c_1/c_2) H_1$.
+Then, one may integrate out the heavy Higgs doublet $H_2$ to get the solution for the equation of motion, $H_2 \approx - (c_1/c_2) H_1$~\footnote{ The $H_2$ mass term takes a $\chi$ field-dependent form like $m_{H_2}^2(\chi) = c_2 \chi^2$, with $c_2 >0$ and ${\cal O}(1)$ as assumed in the text.
+This $m_{}H_2(\chi)$ becomes the $H_2$ mass after the $\chi$ develops the VEV $\langle \chi \rangle$, which is by construction lager than the EW scale, or the lightest Higgs mass identified as the 125 GeV Higgs's.
+Thereby, one can safely integrate out the heavy $H_2$ by taking into account its a priori heaviness.}.
 Plugging this solution back to the potential, one finds

 which is nothing but a desired Higgs portal model, where the portal coupling $\lambda_{H \chi} = - c_1^2/c_2$ has been dynamically induced {\it including the minus sign} without assuming anything, which is reflected by the attractive interaction of the scalar-exchange induced potential in a sense of the quantum mechanics.
 One should also realize that the small portal coupling can actually be rephrased by the small size of the soft-$Z_2$/$U(1)_A$ breaking for the underlying two Higgs doublet model.
 Note also that the conformal/flat direction oriented in the original two Higgs doublet model is smoothly reduced back to the one in the Higgs portal model, as it should be.